adamsilver/fdpb/05-an-inbox.md

 ![Gmail menu proximity](./images/05/gmail-menu.png)

 It's worth noting that implicit submission is probably less useful on a form consisting solely of checkboxes.
-In any case, as we have multiple submit buttons, we should put the least critical action first — in this case, *archive*.
+In any case, as we have multiple submit buttons, we should put the least critical action first—in this case, Archive.
 That way, if a user happens to submit the form implicitly, they'll be in less of a predicament.

-Finally, we can offer users a way to *undo* their last action, which we'll discuss later in the chapter.
+Also, we can offer users a way to *undo* their last action, which we'll discuss later in the chapter.

 ### Sticky Menus